 "Together we are creating a legacy for our communities and region."

-Diane Taniguchi-Dennis, Deputy General Manager, Clean Water Services
+Diane Taniguchi-Dennis, CEO, Clean Water Services

 Fernhill is part of more than 700 acres in Forest Grove owned by Clean Water Services for water resources management.
 Fernhill utilizes natural treatment systems, or wetlands, to improve water quality by removing nutrients, cooling, and naturalizing the water after conventional treatment.
 Fernhill is designated an Important Bird Area and is also home to beavers, frogs, coyote and other wildlife.